 Table 7 reports the result.
-As expected, in regression with price delay (autocorrelation) as the price efficiency measure, the coefficient on the interaction term is 0.026 (0.014), both significant at 1% level.
+Columns (1) to (3) present the FMB regression results, while Columns (4) to (6) present the panel regression results.
+As expected, in FMB regression with price delay (autocorrelation) as the price efficiency measure, the coefficient on the interaction term is 0.026 (0.014), both significant at 1% level.
 Thus, though different price efficiency measures are estimated using different information sets, and hence capture the different dimensions of price efficiency, the weakening impact of sentiment beta on the IO-Efficiency relation remains significant.
+The results also hold qualitatively similar in panel regression.